 One of the common sight while visiting a holy shrine in Nepal would be a tika on the forehead.
 Tika, that little red dot on the forehead, looks simple yet alluring.

 The tika is one of the significant elements in Hinduism.
-Made from dried turmeric, it fundamentally signifies purity of faith and devotion.
-Which is why tikas are used most widely used in religious Hindu spots regardless of the size and importance.
-Be it a grand and holy temple like Pashupatinath or small, dimly lit puja-kotha at a Nepali household, red vermilion is first offered to the Gods in devotion, and then received as part of prasad is worn with utmost faith as tikas.
-So significant is the use of tika and bold in terms of symbolism, the stones and roadside idols marked with tikas are not stepped over.
+Made from dried turmeric, it fundamentally signifies purity of faith and devotion, which is one of the reasons tika is used widely in religious Hindu spots regardless of the size and importance.
+Be it a grand holy temple like Pashupatinath or a small dimly lit puja-kotha at a Nepali household, red vermilion is first offered to the Gods in devotion, and then received as part of prasad (blessing) is worn with utmost faith as tikas.

 Beyond the temple premises, tikas have for long been part of Nepali culture as an unpassable tradition.
 Owing to their religious significance, tikas are a must on auspicious occasions like rituals, commencing new tasks or businesses, life ceremonies such as marriages, and birthdays.
 Also for married women, it’s more of a long-practiced custom to wear red tikas or bindis for modern day convenience.
 For them, it symbolizes a prolonged married life and longevity of their husbands.
-What’s more, red vermillion and hence tikas are also an integral element during celebrations, processions and social reverence, especially when someone achieves something big or is victorious.
+Tikas are also an integral element during celebrations, processions and social reverence, especially when someone achieves something big or is victorious.